Bellevue Hospital: City reorganization

-In 1981, Bellevue was certified as an official heart station for cardiac emergencies; a year later it was designated as a micro-surgical reimplantation center for the City of New York, by 1983 as a level one trauma center, and by 1988 as a head and spinal cord injury center.
-In 1990, it established an accredited residency training program in Emergency Medicine.
+In 1981, Bellevue was certified as an official heart station for cardiac emergencies.
+By 1983, Bellevue was designated as a level one trauma center.
+In 1988, Bellevue was recognized by the city's Emergency Medical Services as a head and spinal cord injury center.

+In 1990, Bellevue and New York University an accredited residency training program in emergency medicine.
 The building that formerly served as the hospital's psychiatric facility started to be used as a homeless intake center and a men's homeless shelter in 1998.
-The publication of the Bellevue Literary Review, the first literary magazine to arise from a medical center, commenced in 2001; Bellevue Literary Press was founded six years later as a sister organization of the Bellevue Literary Review.
+The Bellevue Literary Review, the first literary journal to arise from a medical setting, published its first issue in 2001.
+Bellevue Literary press began publishing books in 2007.

 In April 2010, plans to redevelop the former psychiatric hospital building as a hotel and conference center connected to NYU Langone Medical Center fell through.
-The aftermath of Hurricane Sandy in October 2012 required evacuation of all patients due to power failure and flooding in the basement generators.
+The aftermath of Hurricane Sandy in October 2012 required the evacuation of patients after severe flooding in the hospital's basement damaged critical mechanical and electrical systems, including the fuel pumps for the backup generators.
 Bellevue was renamed NYC Health + Hospitals/Bellevue in November 2015 as a reflection of its parent organization's rebranding.

-In 2014 Bellevue was ranked 40th overall best hospital in the New York metro area and 29th in New York City by U.S. News & World Report.
+In 2014 Bellevue was ranked 29th in New York State and 40th in New York City U.S. News & World Report.